Julie United States 6 Comments

 Mount Baldy Beach | Best Things to Do in Indiana Dunes National Park

 At Mount Baldy, visitors can walk the short trail out to the beach.
-On your own, you can’t hike to the summit of Mount Baldy.
-This is only permitted on ranger guided tour, which is typically offered during the summer months.
-Here is the link to the park calendar where future dates of ranger guided tours are listed.
+Hiking to the summit of Mount Baldy is only permitted on ranger guided tours, which are typically offered during the summer months.

 To hike out to the beach, it is a 0.9 mile out-and-back hike through the forested dunes.
 The hike is mostly flat.
 Once you get to the beach, you are standing on top of a dune, so it’s an easy downhill walk to get out onto the beach.
 To return to the parking lot, the first climb up the dune in the loose sand is the toughest part of the hike.